Abdo-Rabea/react-projects-hub/11-worldwise/README.md

 ---
 ## Learning Outcomes

-By completing this project, you will learn how to:
+By completing this project, I have learned how to:
 - Build **Single Page Applications** using React Router.
 - Use **Context API** and **reducers** for scalable state management.
 - Implement **authentication systems** with route protection.